 - 1, Preparation and active participation 30 % all students are required to contribute to class analyses of Eco's book and Writing and Presenting a Dissertation book and discussions of other materials in Seminar Analysis section of the USB materials.
 Every student MUST have their own copies of all the materials in this section, of the books, and their own written preparation for every seminar session.
-Otherwise they will be considered absent. - 2, Written presentation of the thesis project 70 % each student is expected to prepare and submit the project of his/her BA thesis.
+Otherwise they will be considered absent. - 2, Presentation of methodology 30 % each student is expected to present a chosen methodology relevant for his/her BA thesis topic from the sources in Seminar Presentation section of the USB materials. - 3, Written presentation of the thesis project 40 % each student is expected to prepare and submit the project of his/her BA thesis.
 The focus will be on the presentation and definition of topic, hypothesis, research goals, research questions, research methods, selection of primary and secondary sources and expected content of individual chapters.

-The SUM of the scores from the 2 parts (Preparation and active participation 30 %, and Thesis project 70%) must be AT LEAST 65%.
+The SUM of the scores from the 3 parts (Preparation and active participation 30 %, Presentation of methodology 30 % and Thesis project 40%) must be AT LEAST 65%.
 There are NO RETAKES.
 Final mark 100% A 100-93% B 92-86% C 85-78% D 77-72% E 71-65% FX 64 and less.